 According to the American Academy of Pediatrics, it’s estimated that 3.5 percent of all children and teens in the U.S. have high blood pressure.
 However, like many adults, their condition often goes undetected and untreated.

-“Hypertension, or high blood pressure, was regarded as a disease of adults for several decades,” said Ayah Elmaghrabi, MD, a pediatric nephrologist at Banner Children's Specialists Pediatric Surgery Clinic in Mesa, AZ.
+“Hypertension, or high blood pressure, was regarded as a disease of adults for several decades,” said Ayah Elmaghrabi, MD, a pediatric nephrologist with Banner Children's.
 “However, since the release of the first report by the Task Force on Blood Pressure Control in Children (in 1977) there’s been increased attention brought to the risks of high blood pressure in children.”